jaideepsinhdabhi/JustDataML/README.md

 - Quick Predictions
 - Flexible Configuration
 - Hyperparameter Tuning
-- Prediction accurately
+- Accurate Prediction

 ## Requirements

-To run this Tool you will Require
+To run this tool, you will require the following:
-Below are these things to do

 ## Installation

 Suggestion: Please Use a Virtual env for this to successfully run it

-1. Install my Application with pip install
+1. Install This Application with pip install

 ```bash
   pip install JustDataML